kilroybot/kilroy/docs/docs/index.md

 ## About

-**Kilroy** is a framework for training bots to generate viral social media posts.
+**Kilroy** is a framework for training bots to generate engaging social media posts.

 It uses reinforcement learning, as well as usual supervised learning, to steer bots posting on social media to generate content